Date of Degree

 In this thesis, we present an application of our profile-based approach to explore social networks of US senators generated from web data and compare with networks generated from voting data.
 We consider both general networks as well as issue-specific networks.
 We also apply topic profiles for identifying and ranking experts given topics of interest, as part of the 2007 TREC Expert Search task.

 Overall, our results show that topic profiles provide a strong foundation for exploring different topics and for mining relationships between topics using web data.
 Our approach can be applied to a wide range of web knowledge discovery problems, in contrast to existing approaches that are mostly designed for specific problems.

 Copyright 2007 Aditya Kumar Sehgal

 Sehgal, Aditya Kumar.
-"Profiling topics on the Web for knowledge discovery." dissertation, University of Iowa, 2007.
+"Profiling topics on the Web for knowledge discovery."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.